ooni/probe/docs/source/writing_tests.rst

   test_started: 1354801371.980114
   ...

-For a more complex example, see: `DNS Tamper Test <https://gitweb.torproject.org/ooni-probe.git/blob/HEAD:/nettests/blocking/dnstamper.py>`_
+For a more complex example, see: :mod:`nettests.blocking.dnstamper`